jantimon/html-webpack-plugin/README.md

 ]
 ```

-You can use the [blueimp template](https://github.com/blueimp/JavaScript-Templates) syntax out of the box.
+You can use the lodash/ejs syntax out of the box.
 If the `inject` feature doesn't fit your needs and you want full control over the asset placement use the [default template](https://github.com/ampedandwired/html-webpack-plugin/blob/master/default_index.html)
 as a starting point for writing your own.